Legazpi, Albay: Festivals

-Legazpi City hosts several annual festivals.
-The Ibalong Festival is a non-religious cultural celebration held every August.
-It commemorates the ancient epic-fragment of Ibalong and its legendary heroes (Baltog, Handyong, and Bantong) The nine-day festival features street dance presentations, trade fairs and markets, the Mutya ng Ibalong beauty pageant, and various sporting competitions such as the Mt.
+Legazpi hosts several annual festivals including the Ibalong Festival, the Magayon festival, and the Bicol Loco Hot Air Balloon Festival.
+The Ibalong Festival is a non-religious cultural celebration held every August to commemorate the ancient epic-fragment of Ibalong and its legendary heroes of Baltog, Handyong, and Bantong.
+The nine-day festival features street dance presentations, trade fairs and markets, the Mutya ng Ibalong beauty pageant, and various sporting competitions such as the Mt.
 Mayon Triathlon.

-Each May the province observes the Magayon Festival, a month-long cultural event celebrating the legend of Daragang Magayon (from the Bikol word magayon, "beautiful") and the iconic Mt.
-Mayon, with many of the events held in Legazpi City particularly in the Penaranda Park.
-The festival's activities typically include agricultural fairs and exhibits, cultural performances, parades, and the Daragang Magayon beauty pageant (portraying the legendary maiden Magayon).

-A newly established festival is the Bicol Loco Hot Air Balloon Festival.
-First staged in 2024 at Legazpi's old airport, this is an annual mid-year event featuring dozens of colorful hot-air balloons against Mayon's backdrop.
-The multi-day festival includes aerial activities (such as skydiving jumps, paramotor and aerobatic displays) and nightly concerts and entertainment.
+Each May the province observes the Magayon Festival, a month-long cultural event held to celebrate the legend of Daragang Magayon (from the Bikol word magayon, meaning "beautiful") and the iconic Mt.
+Mayon, with many of the events held in Legazpi's Penaranda Park.
+The festival's activities typically include agricultural fairs and exhibits, cultural performances, parades, and the Daragang Magayon beauty pageant portraying the legendary maiden Magayon.
+The Bicol Loco Hot Air Balloon Festival is a more recently established festival, first staged in 2024 at Legazpi's old airport.
+It is an annual mid-year event held over a number of days and featuring dozens of colorful hot-air balloons and aerial activities such as skydiving jumps, paramotor and aerobatic displays, and nightly concerts and entertainment.

-During the Christmas season, the city holds Paskuhan sa Legazpi (Christmas Village) in Sawangan Park.
-Launched in 2019, the Paskuhan is a holiday festival of lights and displays designed to attract tourists.
-The 2023 edition – the festival's second staging – featured large illuminated Christmas installations, a holiday night market, and nightly entertainment with live bands.
+During the Christmas season the city holds Paskuhan sa Legazpi (Christmas Village) in Sawangan Park.
+Launched in 2019 the Paskuhan is a holiday festival of lights and displays designed to attract tourists and features large illuminated Christmas installations, a holiday night market, and nightly entertainment with live bands.
 Legazpi's two city districts also observe annual patronal fiestas.
-In the Port District, the feast of St. Raphael the Archangel is celebrated every October 24.
-The city government has declared October 24 a special non-working holiday each year for this district fiesta.
-(The old Albay District similarly holds its own feast day on September 3 in honor of St. Gregory the Great.

-There are also several local festivals held in the city's barangays including Santo Cristo Festival in Barangay Dap-Dap, Bankero Festival in Barangay San Roque, Biga Festival in Barangay Bigaa, Banua Festival in Barangay Binanuahan, Peñafrancia Festival in Barangay Sabang and Hikot Festival in Barangay Victory Village.
+In the Port District the feast of St. Raphael the Archangel is celebrated every October 24 and the city government has declared October 24 a special non-working holiday each year for this district fiesta.
+The old Albay District holds its feast day on September 3 in honor of St. Gregory the Great.
+There are also several local festivals held in the city's barangays including Santo Cristo Festival in Barangay Dap-Dap, Bankero Festival in Barangay San Roque, Biga Festival in Barangay Bigaa, Banua Festival in Barangay Binanuahan, Peñafrancia Festival in Barangay Sabang, and Hikot Festival in Barangay Victory Village.